thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 4. Save your changes.

-   If you are using a data-modeling file you'll need to upload the new file to your installation.
+   If you are using a data-modeling file you must upload the new file to your installation.

 ### Profile-based number formatting